lu7did/ADX-rp2040/README.md

 of experimentation.

-A PIO processor is configured to generate an interrupt with the rising flank of the signal, a high resolution timer (capable of +/- 1 uSec resolution) is used to compute how many ticks can be counted between two sucessive flanks.
-There is actually no "zero crossing" detection as the GPIO isn't capable to trigger interruptions with that condition, but it's triggered when the signal level achieves the ON condition of the input pin.
+A PIO processor (16 of them available with the rp2040 architecture) is configured to generate an interrupt with the rising flank of the signal, a high resolution timer (capable of +/- 1 uSec resolution) is used to compute how many ticks can be counted between two sucessive flanks.
+There is actually no
+"zero crossing" detection as the GPIO isn't capable to trigger interruptions with that condition, but it's triggered when the signal level achieves the
+ON condition of the input pin.
 It's assumed the trigger level is the same for all cycles at it is not a signal subject to fading, therefore the frequency can be counted by measuring the time elapsed between similar parts of sucessive cycles.
 In order for the algorithm to work a signal conditioning needs to be performed by means of external hardware, this can be made either thru a MOSFET or an IC comparator based circuit (see hardware for details).
 The actual measurement accuracy is in the order of +/- 2 Hz in the worst case, which is accurate enough for digital modes.